using read.table()

 cat("Mean :", mpg_avg, "\n", file = outfile, append = TRUE)

-cat("Std Dev:", mpg_sd, "\n", file = outfile, append = TRUE)
+cat("Std Dev:", mpg_sd, "\n", file = outfile, append = TRUE)# name of output file

 outfile <- "mpg-statistics 2.txt"